Mechree/astro-test/src/content/publications.md

 ---
-title: 'Publications'
+title: "Publications"
 layout: ../layouts/mainLayout.astro
 ---

 <!-- about.md -->

 # Publications

-Currentlty there are no publications.d
+Currently there are no publications.